kdgregory/log4j-aws-appenders/README.md

 ## Source Control

-The `master` branch holds the current branch of development.
-Commits on master are functional, but may not be "complete" (whatever that means).
+The `master` branch is intended for "potentially releasable" versions.
+Commits on master are functional, but may not be "complete" (for some definition of that word).
 They may be "snapshot" or release builds.
 Master will never be rebased; once a commit is made there it's part of history for better or worse.

 Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`. *BEWARE*: these branches may be rebased as I see fit.

-Each minor release has a `support-MAJOR.MINOR` branch for backports and patches.
-These branches are expected to live forever.
-These branches will never be rebased.

-Each version released to Maven Central is tagged with `release-MAJOR.MINOR.PATCH`.
+Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`, whether or not it was uploaded to Maven Central.

 Merges into `master` are typically handled via pull requests, and each is squashed into a single commit.
-If you really want to see my development process you can look at closed PRs.
+If you want to see the individual commits that went into a branch, you can look at the closed PR.

 ## FAQ